 HbA1c: 7.6 %, down 0.9 %

 Cost of Anti-diabetes Medications per day: $4.68, down $2.06

-Weight loss maintained at 6 months of follow-up and patients report improved energy
+Weight loss was maintained at 6 months of follow-up and patients report improved energy.

 The MetabolicHealth Program uses a patient self-study approach.
 It is not easy to precribe but it is possible in the busy office environment and with 10% body weight loss at 6 months, it is rewarding.

 Licensing: All work on MetabolicHealth.ca is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 - The content on MetabolicHealth.ca is for your information only, should not be taken as a medical prescription and does not replace the individualized care and direction provided by your doctor or nurse practitioner.

 - Please consult your healthcare provider prior to making any significant lifestyle changes, especially if you are on medications that may be affected by a change in your dietary pattern like those that lower blood pressure or blood sugar.